 Your first step is to do some self-exploration.
 Are you a highly sensitive therapist?
 Are you a high sensation seeking HSP?
 It will be hard to truly understand the trait in your clients without seeing where you lie on the sensitivity spectrum.
 You can start with going to Elaine Aron’s website, where she has several self-tests around the HSP trait, including how the HSP trait might appear in children.
 You might also consider sharing these tests with any loved ones who are also curious about the trait.

 Check Out Group Support

-Should you or your clients want additional support, I offer a therapy group for Highly Sensitive People (HSPs) Groups are a great way for both you and your clients to be in a space where you can learn more about the HSP trait, connect with others who truly understand your experience, and learn skills for managing overwhelm and creating a sustainable career as an HSP.
+Should you or your clients want additional support, I offer gatherings for HSP therapists and a therapy group for Highly Sensitive People (HSPs) Groups are a great way for both you and your clients to be in a space where you can learn more about the HSP trait, connect with others who truly understand your experience, and learn skills for managing overwhelm and creating a sustainable career as an HSP.
 There are also many groups online or in the community that supports HSPs.
 With these groups, be certain that the leader actually specializes in HSPs to ensure you’re getting the appropriate information and guidance.

 Incorporate Your Knowledge Into Your Therapy Practice

 Should you want to incorporate knowledge of HSPs into your therapy practice, the next step is to educate yourself about this trait in the context of a clinical setting.
 Elaine Aron’s book Psychotherapy and the Highly Sensitive Person is an excellent resource for therapists who would like to start becoming knowledgable around working with HSPs.
 You may also want to pursue consultation and collaboration with therapists who specialize in working with HSPs.
 Know there is a difference between being HSP knowledgeable and being an HSP specialist.
 This article will guide you should you want to pursue specialization in working with Highly Sensitive People.